The Four Variables

 This is the variable agents reference most often — and sometimes hide behind.

-"The market is the true determinant of price" is a statement you will hear in almost every listing presentation.
-It sounds authoritative.
+"The market is the true determinant of price" sounds authoritative.
 It is also, in the right circumstances, a way of removing accountability from the pricing decision.
 If the market determines the price, then the agent who suggested a number that didn't work isn't responsible.
 The market just didn't cooperate.

-Most CMAs — Comparative Market Analyses — show you closed sales from the past six months plus current active competition in your neighborhood.
+Most CMAs show you closed sales from the past six months plus current active competition in your neighborhood.
 That's a starting point, not a complete picture.
 What it misses is competitive alternatives outside your immediate area that your buyer pool is also considering.

 A buyer looking in Cherry Hill doesn't only look at Cherry Hill.
-They look at Voorhees.
-They look at Marlton.
-Sometimes Haddon Township.
-If a comparable home just listed two miles outside your neighborhood at $30,000 less, that changes the conversation — before you go to market, not after you've been sitting for 45 days wondering what happened.
+They look at Voorhees, Marlton, sometimes Haddon Township.
+If a comparable home just listed two miles outside your neighborhood at $30,000 less, that changes the conversation — before you go to market, not after you've been sitting for 45 days.

 Variable 4: The Agent